TID-Lab/aggie/experiment.md

 1. Set fetching off
 1. Stop Aggie.
-1. Drop sources, incidents, reports.
+1. Drop sources, groups, reports.
 Drop other collections if not needed in your experiment.
 1. Load previous reports if needed:
    `mongoimport --db aggie --collection reports --file previous_reports.json`
 1. Set the experimental variables of `secrets.json`: `experiment` to `true`